McModknower/knowrob/src/integration/python/README.md

 not possible to explicitly call the base class method.
 However, as a workaround for most cases a wrapper class can be defined on the C++ side that also calls the base class method.

+#### Multi-threading

+Python has a Global Interpreter Lock (GIL) which means that only one thread can execute Python code at a time.
+This means that the Python code is not thread-safe.
+However, the C++ code is thread-safe, so it is possible to run multiple threads in C++ that call into the Python code.
+However, they will not be able to execute Python code in parallel as the GIL will prevent that.

+#### Documentation

 Finally, the Python code is currently missing doc strings.
 There is unfortunately no way to automatically generate them using